A General Framework for Design-Based Treatment Effect Estimation in Paired Cluster-Randomized Experiments: Simulation Studies

 The simulations are conducted as follows for one data generation and setting.
 We generate one set of potential outcomes and covariates and 500 treatment assignment vectors.
-For each treatment assignment vector, we calculate the point (treatment effect) estimates, associated variance estimates, and whether the true ATE is contained within an associated 95\% confidence interval.
+For each treatment assignment vector, we calculate the point (treatment effect) estimates, associated variance estimates, and 95\% confidence intervals.
 We estimate the finite-population expectation and variance for each point and variance estimator by taking the empirical mean and variances of the estimators across the 500 treatment assignment vectors within each data generation.
 Finite-population coverage is the proportion of times within these 500 treatment assignments that the true ATE is contained within the confidence interval.
 We evaluate the variance estimators in terms of what we will call the ``relative bias'' of each variance estimator to the point estimators true variance.
 This measure is calculated as the empirical mean of the 500 variance estimates, divided by the empirical variance of the 500 point estimates.

 We repeat this procedure 400 times and average these 400 finite-population measures for the main results.
 Standard errors for the simulation results are calculated as the standard deviation of the 400 finite-population simulation estimates divided by $\sqrt{400}$.